autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 By using this manner, following advantages are achieved.

-- it can reduce invocations of subscription callback functions which is relatively expensive
+- It can reduce invocations of subscription callback functions
 - There is no need to take a topic message, which a main logic does not consume, from a subscription
 - there is no need of exclusive lock between a subscription callback thread and a timer callback thread